rhiot/rhiot/docs/readme.md

 default).
 The list will be formatted as the JSON document similar to the following one:

     {"disconnectedDevices": ["device1", "device2", ...]}

+The disconnection period can be changed globally using the `disconnectionPeriod` environment variable indicating the disconnection period value in miliseconds.
+For example the snippet below sets the disconnection period to 20 seconds:

+    docker run -d -e disconnectionPeriod=20000 io.rhiot/rhiot-cloudlet-device/0.1.1

 #### Device registry